-WHO's Daszak: 'Extremely Unlikely' COVID Originated in Accidental Lab Leak -- 'No Evidence'
+W.H.O.'s Daszak: 'Extremely Unlikely' COVID Originated in Accidental Lab Leak -- 'No Evidence'

-During an interview that aired Sunday on CBS’s “60 Minutes,” World Health Organization (WHO) member Dr. Peter Daszak shot down the theory of an accidental laboratory leak being behind COVID-19’s origination.
+During an interview that aired Sunday on CBS’s “60 Minutes,” World Health Organization (W.H.O.) member Dr. Peter Daszak shot down the theory of an accidental laboratory leak being behind COVID-19’s origination.

 Daszak, who led an inquiry into the origins of COVID-19, told CBS’s Lesley Stahl that there was “no evidence” to back the theory that a leak led to the virus.

 “For an accidental leak that then led to COVID to happen, the virus that causes COVID would need to be in the lab.
-They never had any evidence of a virus like COVID in the lab,” Daszak advised.
+They never had any evidence of a virus-like COVID in the lab,” Daszak advised.

 Stahl replied, “They never had the COVID-19 virus in that lab?”